Skip links

 • Employee Training and Education

-Providing comprehensive training and back injury education to employees is critical for their health and wellbeing.
+Providing comprehensive training and back injury education to employees is critical for their health and well-being.
 Training programs should cover topics such as proper lifting techniques, the use of assistive devices, and the importance of ergonomics.
-Offering preventing back injuries training and preventing back injuries online courses can ensure that employees are well-informed and equipped to maintain safe work practices.
+Offering training on preventing back injuries and online courses can ensure that employees are well-informed and equipped to maintain safe work practices.

 • Implementing Safe Work Practices